Top 10 Best 1920s Fonts for a Timeless Look

 4 – Gill Sans: The British Invasion

-Designed by Eric Gill in 1928, Gill Sans is like the Beatles of typography – it started in Britain but took over the world.
-It's the perfect blend of geometric precision and humanist warmth.
+Designed by Eric Gill in 1928, Gill Sans is akin to the Beatles of typography – it originated in Britain but went on to dominate the world.
+It’s the perfect blend of geometric precision and humanist warmth.

 Gill Sans’ Greatest Hits